 If you have questions about a real estate transaction or services, contact RECBC’s Professional Standards Advisors.
 Our experienced and knowledgeable advisors can provide information and resources for consumers and real estate professionals.
 Get in touch at firstname.lastname@example.org.

-Developed in collaboration with the BC Real Estate Association (BCREA) and the Office of the Superintendent of Real Estate (OSRE), with participation from WorkSafeBC, this new guidance provides a framework for viewing properties safely.
-RECBC cautions that it is not yet “business as usual” for BC’s real estate industry.
+Developed in collaboration with the BC Real Estate Association (BCREA) and the Office of the Superintendent of Real Estate (OSRE), with participation from WorkSafeBC.
+This new guidance provides a framework for viewing properties safely.